dcasota/photonos-scripts/README.md

 - install the latest Photon OS updates
 - install VMware PowerCLI from the Powershell Gallery by a predownloaded script called ```pwshgalleryonphotonos.sh``` (see below)

-To activate the option simply uncomment the line ```# --custom-data $Bashfilename```.
+To activate the option simply set the variable $postprovisioning="true" (default).
 If the custom data file does not exist, nevertheless the creation successfully completes.

 The script finishes with enabling Azure boot-diagnostics for the serial console option.